 All students receive a Mid-Year Report in Term 2 and an End-of-Year Report in Term 4.
-Students in Secondary School also receive an update on their progress in Term 1 and Term 3.
-Each student will have two S.M.A.R.T. targets relating to their progress in each subject.

 The Early Childhood and Primary School reports provide parents with clear academic achievement grades against age-related expectations as well as indicators of progress.
 The student and class teacher work in partnership to develop targets for the next steps of their learning, and these are shared with parents at the PTCs.